N0tKris/CSCI-2040U-Software-Design-Labs/docs/troubleshooting.md

 1. Verify the restaurant has a `yelp_id` set (only imported restaurants do).
 2. Confirm `YELP_API_KEY` is valid and has not expired.
 3. Check the debug endpoint: `GET /api/yelp/debug/yelp-reviews/{id}` returns raw Yelp data for a given restaurant ID.

 ---

+## Review Submitted but Not Visible to Users

+**Symptom:** A newly submitted review is not shown on public restaurant pages.

+**Cause:** Reviews start in `PENDING` status and are hidden until approved.

+**Fix:**
+1. Log in as admin.
+2. Open pending reviews.
+3. Approve the review to set status to `PUBLISHED`.

+---